Last Updated on

 Entering Ladakhi ethnography

-If you think the landscape is surreal beautiful, the Ladakhi ehnicity is an ethereal beauty you can’t categorize upon sight.
+If you think the landscape is surreal in beauty, Ladakhi ehnicity is an ethereal beauty you can’t categorize upon sight.

-The Ladakhi ethnography is difficult to decipher.
-Many are said to be of Tibetan and Indo-Aryan descent.
-A mixture of Indian, Chinese, Tibetan (and at times, seemingly Caucasian)… they all share exotic features and the trademarks of a land kissed by the sun– ash-colored skin and bright pink cheeks!
+Ladakhi ethnography is difficult to decipher.
+Many are said to be of Tibetan and Indo-Aryan descent- a mixture of Indian, Chinese, Tibetan (and at times, seemingly Caucasian).
+Many share exotic trademarks of a sun-kissed high altitude land — ash-colored skin and bright pink cheeks!

 Ladakh is split into two main cities: Leh (this is where I stayed) and Kargil.
 Leh is the largest and the better-known city in Ladakh, due to its tour and trekking agencies.
 The overall culture is defined by Tibetan Buddhism, prayer wheels, Buddhist monasteries and locals dressed in a cocktail of traditional clothes and an old Tibetan-cowboy style.
 Meanwhile, the most of Kargil’s population are Muslims.